Methodology

 Known Limitations

-• Reddit community signals are paused.
+- Reddit community signals are paused.
 Reddit's commercial API terms require a paid agreement.
-When reactivated, Social Buzz will blend Google Trends with Reddit discussion volume.
+When reactivated, Search Intensity & Geographic Spread may blend Google Trends with Reddit discussion volume.

-• Source coverage varies by provider.
-IP Ranking normalizes CVS across 86 markets, but provider availability differs across Netflix, Google Trends, YouTube, and community or reference sources.
-Netflix source coverage and normalized CVS market coverage should not be conflated.
+- Source coverage varies by provider.
+IP Ranking normalizes CVS across 86 markets, but provider availability differs across Google Trends, YouTube, and community or reference sources.
+Source coverage and normalized CVS market coverage should not be conflated.

 How We Compare